XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 The model operationalizes a novel dynamical framework by merging Renormalization Group (RG) flows with Graph Neural Networks (GNNs).
 The GNN models the "Primal Manifold," a profinite space encoding primes as topological defects, while physics-informed losses enforce theoretical priors from Random Matrix Theory (RMT) and QFT scale-invariance.

-This work is intended for post-doctoral researchers in number theory and quantum field theory.

 ## Overview

-The core hypothesis is that the zeros of the Riemann zeta function ($ \rho_n $) can be predicted by a GNN learning the RG flow dynamics on a graph representing the Primal Manifold.
-The model's key components are:
+The core hypothesis is that the zeros of the Riemann zeta function can be predicted by a GNN learning the RG flow dynamics on a graph representing the Primal Manifold.
+The model's components are:

 1.  **Primal Manifold Graph:** A sparse graph where nodes are the ordinal indices of the zeros.
 2.  **Hybrid GNN-MLP:** A GNN (using `GCNConv` layers) processes the graph structure, while an MLP backbone processes the node features.